TabulateJarl8/ti842py/README.md

   -n, --force-normal    Forces the program to not attempt and decompile the input file.
 Useful for false positives -d, --force-decompile
+                        Forces the program to attempt to decompile the input file --no-fix-multiplication
+                        Do not attempt to fix implicit multiplication.
+For example, AB -> A*B and A(1) -> A*(1)
-                        Forces the program to attempt to decompile the input file -r, --run             Runs the program after it's done transpiling.
-Will not print to stdout
+  -r, --run             Runs the program after it's done transpiling.
+Will not print to stdout -V, --version         show program's version number and exit
 ```

 ti842py can also be imported and used in a program.
 Here is an example program to convert `tiprogram.txt` to `tiprogram.py`: